Advanced Eye Care for Nearsighted Children

 Myopia (nearsightedness) is very common, affecting about 30% of Canadians and beginning primarily in childhood.
 While kids with myopia can have clear vision with glasses or contacts, high myopia comes with risks of vision loss later in life.

-Specially designed eyeglasses and contact lenses can help slow the progression of your child’s myopia as they grow, leaving them with a lower prescription in adulthood.
+Specially designed eyeglasses, like Stellest, and contact lenses, like MiSight, can help slow the progression of your child’s myopia as they grow, leaving them with a lower prescription in adulthood.
 At your child’s eye exam, we can assess whether they’re a good candidate for myopia control.

 What Is Myopia Control?